Toggle menu

 People at risk of domestic abuse

-Victims of domestic abuse who have lost their accommodation or who are at risk of losing their accommodation because of violence or a threat of violence.
-People in this category may receive a direct offer of housing.
+Victims of domestic abuse who have lost, or are at risk of losing their accommodation due to violence or the threat of violence.

-Band 2 High housing need
+Band 2 - High housing need

 People who need to move on urgent medical grounds

-Applicants who have been assessed by one of the partners as requiring alternative accommodation because their medical condition (physical or mental health) or disability is having a significantly detrimental effect on their ability to live in their current home.
+Applicants who have been assessed by one of the partners as requiring alternative accommodation because their medical condition (physical or mental health) and or disability is having a significantly detrimental effect on their ability to live in their current home.

 People assessed as ready for independent living

-Those who need to move as part of an agreed plan to re-integrate into the community, for example people leaving supported and temporary housing projects.
+People who need to move as part of an agreed plan to re-integrate into the community, for example people leaving supported and temporary housing projects.

-A household with a child in need or care leaver
+A household with a Child in Need

-As defined in the Children Act 1989, where a formal referral has been made by social services with the aim of safeguarding the welfare of the child or children, or a child or children leaving the care of the local authority under the Children (Leaving Care) Act 2000.
+As defined in the Children's Act 1989, where a formal referral has been made by Social Services with the aim of safeguarding the welfare of the child or children and accommodation has been highlighted as a key factor and all other options have been exhausted.

 People living in unacceptable housing conditions

-Band 3 Medium housing need
+Band 3 - Medium housing need

 People who need to move due to a high medical need

-People living in overcrowded conditions
+People living in overcrowded conditions by 1 bed bedroom

 People who need to move on hardship grounds